CoisiniEcho0418/Iot_BS_Project/README.md

-This is a course project of ZJU B/S course.
+This is a course project of 2023 ZJU BS course.